fedmich/Spell-Corrector/README.md

 ```

 There is a timer logic added to "delay" and not to interrupt the user's thoughts and typing process.
-selection of cursor and taken in consideration so, user doesn't notice its being helped, "it just works"
+selection of cursor and taken in consideration.

+User doesn't notice its being helped, the feature "just works" and applies the correction.

     .Selstart , Sellength , etc